7366 Transit Power Line Worker

 Note: Falsifying one’s education, training, or work experience or attempted deception on the application may result in disqualification for this and future job opportunities with the City and County of San Francisco.

-Verification can be submitted by one of the following methods:
+Verification must be submitted by one of the following methods:

 - email to Pierre.Aguirre@sfmta.com; or

-- attach to the online application in the “Other” tab; or
+- attach to the online application in the “Other” tab.

 Verification of Experience: All applicants, including SFMTA employees, must submit verification of qualifying work experience.
 Verification of work experience must be on the employer’s letterhead; must show the name of the applicant; job title(s) and duties performed; dates of employment; types of employment (part-time/full-time); and must be signed by the employer.
 If self-employment is claimed as experience, evidence of earnings and duties comparable to those listed is required by submitting copies of income tax papers listing occupation and total earnings.
 City employees will receive credit for the duties of the class to which they are appointed or assigned unless sufficient and credible documentation is provided to verify performance of other duties.
 Credit for experience obtained outside of the employee’s class will be allowed only if recorded in accordance with the provisions of the Civil Service Commission Rules.